 Giovanni has 20 years of supply management experience.
 He excels in developing and implementing Supply Chain and Product strategies as well as leading complex contract negotiations.
 His industry knowledge is wide and includes hosptiality/restaurants/gaming, dental/orthodontics, and utilities.
 Giovanni has performed supply chain status reviews to help companies improve their SCM performance and believes in defining and establishing correct supplier-company relationships to enable optimal supply and cost scenarios.
 He has held leadership positions in top 500 and mid-size companies.
 Giovanni is bilingual in English and Spanish, holds an MBA from SMU and a BA in Chemical Engineering from Mexico’s Universidad Iberoamericana.

-Elizabeth is co-founder of Majel Partners, a value-focused Procurement Consulting firm.
-She has over 25 years of relevant experience in sourcing and supply chain management.
+Elizabeth is a value-focused Procurement expert with over 25 years of experience in sourcing and supply chain management.
+Her specialties are supplier relationship management, total cost analysis, and global sourcing process.
 Having held executive procurement roles in multiple global companies, she has extensive experience enhancing procurement teams’ ability to deliver greater value, with clients that span a variety of industries.
-In addition to community volunteer boards, Elizabeth serves on the CPO Advisory Council of ISM Dallas, is author of four published articles, and serves on the faculty of SIG University.
-She holds an MBA from Georgetown University and a BA from Welleseley College.
+She has co-developed multiple strategic sourcing processes, co-created both the SIG Certified Sourcing Professional and the SIG Certified Supplier Management Professional programs, and has authored four articles on supply management best practices.
+In addition to community volunteer boards, Elizabeth serves on the CPO Advisory Council of ISM Dallas and as a faculty member for SIG University.
+She earned her MBA from Georgetown University and her BA from Welleseley College.
+She co-founded Majel Partners in 2018.

-Angela is co-founder of Majel Partners, and has over 20 years of experience in strategic sourcing, procurement and supply base management.
+Angela has over 20 years of experience in strategic sourcing, procurement and supply base management.
 Angela has substantial expertise in category management, process redesign, supplier governance, and organization development.
 Angela is a Vested © Certified Deal Architect and a Board Member of the CPO Advisory Council of ISM Dallas.
-She is a contributor to the book, “Strategic Sourcing in the New Economy: Harnessing the Potential of Sourcing Business Models for Modern Procurement”, and serves on the faculty of SIG University.
-Angela holds an MBA from Southern Methodist University and a BA from Bucknell University.
+She is a contributor to the book, “Strategic Sourcing in the New Economy: Harnessing the Potential of Sourcing Business Models for Modern Procurement”, has published articles and white papers on best practices in procurement, co-created the SIG Certified Sourcing Professional and Certified Supplier Management Professional programs, and serves on the faculty of SIG University.
+Angela earned her MBA from Southern Methodist University and her BA from Bucknell University.
+She co-founded Majel Partners, a value-based Procurement consulting practice, in 2018.